 Animals Unearthed

-During this Hands-On Workshop Louise will teach you the modelling techniques needed for you to make an animal from clay.
+During this hands-on workshop, Louise Bell teaches modelling techniques to make an animal from clay.

 Louise will bring along some examples of her work that can be used for inspiration.
 She will demonstrate the modelling techniques needed for you to make such an animal from clay.
 You will, with guidance, design the piece that you want to make and combine the techniques demonstrated to make the form from white earthenware clay.